AlexanderRubinstein/OCCAM/README.md

 Upon a successful scripts completion `sheets/robust_classification.csv` will look like `sheets/robust_classification_filled.csv` and will be ready for steps described in [Reproduce results from the paper](#reproduce-results-from-the-paper).

+## Take a look at masks applied to images

+To visualize the images with applied masks for robust classification and foreground detection datasets, please see this [README](web_pipelines/show_dataset/README.md).

 ## Compute uncertainty scores

 In pre-compute scores needed for reproducing the OOD detection results.